Ken-Vu/Changes-in-Life-Expectancy-by-Country-1952-2007-/README.md

 ## References
 ### a.
 Books
-- **[Modern Data Visualization with R](https://rkabacoff.github.io/datavis/index.html)** by Robert Kamacoff: <br/> [Chapter 8.2](https://rkabacoff.github.io/datavis/Time.html#dummbbell-charts) goes into more detail on dumbbell plots and how to graph them (which while helpfully, isn't compatible with `plotly`.
+- **[Modern Data Visualization with R](https://rkabacoff.github.io/datavis/index.html)** by Robert Kamacoff: <br/> [Chapter 8.2](https://rkabacoff.github.io/datavis/Time.html#dummbbell-charts) goes into more detail on dumbbell plots and how to graph them (which while helpfully, is not compatible with `plotly`.
 However, it does give you a sense of how to make your own and use them along with providing best practices for creating a variety of compelling data visualizations of your own, such as in Chapters 3-6, 10, 11, and 14.
 - **[Interactive Web-Based Data Visualization with R, plotly, and shiny](https://plotly-r.com/)** by Carson Sievert: <br/> [Chapter 25](https://plotly-r.com/controlling-tooltips) (especially in section 25.2) covers some techniques on how to modify and customize tooltips (i.e. the textbox that appears when you hover your mouse over a data point, graphed line, or any kind of object made with plotted data).
 Chapters 5, 33, and 34 cover some ways to use the function `ggplotly()` to make your `ggplot2` graphs interactive along with the rest of the book showcasing what the `plotly` package in R can do in terms of making interactive graphs and geospacial maps.